CREATIVE PRACTICE THEORY: The Model

 Runco, M. A., & Jaeger, G. J. (2012).
 The Standard Definition of Creativity.
 Creativity Research Journal, 24(1), 92-96.

-And also, these two articles:
+And also, these three articles:

 Kaufman, J. C., & Beghetto, R. A. (2009). `Beyond big and little: The Four C Model of Creativity.’
 Review of General Psychology, 13, 1-12.